m8051/github-actions/README.md

 # github-actions
-Mono repo to play around GitHub Actions
+Mono repo to play around with GitHub Actions